geological-survey-of-queensland/gsq-profile-template/README.md

 ## GSQ classes
 > This section lists the GSQ classes that feature in the model.
 Use links to those classes.
+Delete the examples listed below as required.

 Classes used in this profile:
 1. [Queensland Mining Permit](https://github.com/geological-survey-of-queensland/gsq-permit-profile) - used if the report relates to a permit(s)
 2. [GSQ Survey Profile](https://github.com/geological-survey-of-queensland/gsq-survey-profile) - used if the report is the result of a survey event

 ## OWL classes
 > This section lists the OWL classes (the internationally defined classes).
+Delete the examples listed below as required.
 1. [dcat:Dataset](https://w3c.github.io/dxwg/dcat/#Class:Dataset) - industry report is a special type of dataset
 2. [dcat:Theme](https://w3c.github.io/dxwg/dcat/#Property:resource_theme) - used to categorise the resource, the GSQ themes are described as [skos:Concept](http://www.w3.org/2004/02/skos/core#Concept)s in the vocabulary [GSQ Data Themes](http://vocabs.gsq.digital/vocabulary/gsq-data-themes)
 3. [dcat:Distribution](https://w3c.github.io/dxwg/dcat/#Class:Distribution)